Command line text editing

 In this module we’re going to start working with a command-line text

-editor called vim
+editor called vim.

 Opening vim

-is a program, just like the programs that you’ve
+vim is a program, just like the programs that you’ve

 been running for creating and navigating directories, so you can run it